its-rue/Selenium-Testing/README.md

 Description:
 This project provides a set of automated web UI tests using Selenium WebDriver with Java for Rahul Shetty Academy practice web page.
-These tests aim to ensure the functionality and behavior of the website.
+These tests aim to ensure the functionality and behavior of the website using locaters to navigate and test the elements.

 Features:
 * Tests cover key functionalities of the website, including the webelements, dropdowns, buttons, menubar, menubar options, checkbox, etc.